 The absolute first thing you should do once you arrive to the settlement is head over to Sir Ernest Shackleton’s grave, located in the cemetery just outside of town, and drink a toast to the great man.

-When we travelled to Grytviken with One Ocean Expeditions, the crew dropped us off right at the base of the cemetery and asked everybody to gather at the gravesite.
+Both times we travelled to Grytviken, the crew dropped us off right at the base of the cemetery and asked everybody to gather at the gravesite.

 They had brought mugs and bottles of whiskey along, and Jonathon, our polar historian onboard, gave a great speech about Shackleton’s journey.